 LEAGUE OF INTRAPRENEURS

-How can we re-program the multinational companies, the bureaucracies and regulators of the world with fresh insight and perspective?
+How can we re-program the multinational companies, the bureaucracies and governments of the world with fresh insight and perspective?
 How do we transform cultures from the inside?
 The League of Intrapreneurs is a hypothesis.
 A hypothesis that says our old institutions have a role to play in helping us get to a more prosperous tomorrow.
-As a global open source network, The League is working to build capacity for unleashing grassroots models of change within the corridors of power.
+As a global network, The League is working to build capacity for unleashing grassroots models of change within the corridors of power.

 Borrowing from the ancient wisdom traditions and modern self-directed learning movement, the Wisdom Hackers community brings together people from art, technology, literature, activism, design and innovation to explore a fundamental angst.
 We are working to create the conditions for public-interest philosophy through peer-to-peer learning.

 The projects I work on tend to utilize "misfit approaches" or philosophies - inspired by Nigerian spammers, performance artists, wise hermits, and tempered radicals working to transform our institutions from the inside.
 I hack, hustle, and provoke systems in need of change.
 Some of my work is romantic, ephemeral and "pop-up," while some is more systemic and long-term.